waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - A specific, non-fossil Pokémon from Mt.
 Moon (e.g., Geodude) will satisfy the Grunt.
     - The Hiker on Mt.
 Moon 1F at (6,7) is part of a chained quest.
     - The 'fossil' the Grunt wants must be stolen from the Pewter City Museum of Science.
     - The move 'Dig' must be used on a specific, unmarked tile within Mt.
-Moon to unearth the other fossil.
+Moon.
     - The Rocket Grunt will accept a Pokémon nicknamed 'fossil'.
     - The Hiker on Mt.
 Moon 1F at (6,7) will trade you for your revived fossil Pokémon.
     - A ladder's destination can be changed by entering and exiting it multiple times.